Our robust Ladder Brackets are an effective ladder stability device to enhance your safety when using ladders.

 A commonly seen entry point to a low set or two story roof is a ladder bracket.
-It allows access to the roof using a portable extension ladder and is used where it is not appropriate to have a fixed structure such as stairs or fixed roof access ladder.
+It allows access to the roof using a portable extension ladder and is used where it is not appropriate to have a fixed structure such as roof access stairs or fixed roof access ladder.
 Before we get into how you can use a roof ladder bracket, another option is to install a Ladder Dock.
-A ladder dock allows an extension ladder to used more like a fixed ladder.
+A ladder dock allows an extension ladder to be used more like a fixed ladder.
 This may be considered a safer option than a standard ladder bracket.
 Please click here to learn more about our ladder dock option